AhmedAlkh/ahmeds-portfolio/README.md

 ## Description

 Welcome to my react portfolio!
 My portfolio includes an "about me" section, contact page to send me a message, resume page where you can view and download my resume, and some of my independant and group projects!
+NOTE: This portfolio will be updated and improved!
+Due to time constraints, current version is being deployed.

 ## Screenshot